zanzo420/Raidplanner/readme.md

 *	acp setting to enable/disable pm/email
 * 	new buttons for add, edit, push
 *	create Raidplans as raids in bbDKP
+*	raid and portal blocks showing upcoming raids, top signups, clock
+*	clear icons for each function
+*	comes in English, french and german

 ##### Inviting and signing up
 *	Confirm Raid Raidplans